vbonnet73/Udacity---Make-effective-data-visualisation/README.md

 The feedback were very positive.
 I get particulary good feedbacks on the animation capabilities

 *Feedback n°6 : First review*
 It was recommended to add a sentence making my visualization explanatory.
-I add them beneath the title.
+I add it below the title.
 It was also recommended to add a tooltip when passing on circles.
 I add it too.
 At last it was recommended to change the armed conflict location colors from red to something less striking.
 I choose light yellows shades.

 **Resources**
 * Displaced people data : http://popstats.unhcr.org/en/persons_of_concern